jangelsb/git-plus-alfred-workflow/readme.md

 ```
 **NOTE**
 * `config` is an optional path to an actions.yaml that is only for that repo.
-The working directory for that path is the repo's directory.
+The working directory for that path is the workflow's directory.
 * If you set a “bash profile”, you can use enviroment variables for your paths, e.g, `$REPO_PATH`